Bodigrim/tasty-bench/README.md

   This is a standard `tasty` option, setting timeout for individual benchmarks in seconds.
 Use it when benchmarks tend to take too long: `tasty-bench` will make an effort to report results (even if of subpar quality) before timeout.
-Setting timeout too tight (insufficient for at least three iterations of benchmark) will result in a benchmark failure.
+Setting timeout too tight (insufficient for at least three iterations) will result in a benchmark failure.
 Do not use `--timeout` without a reason: it forks an additional thread and thus affects reliability of measurements.